Let’s break down exactly why a fixer-upper is a great choice and how you can turn one into the home you’ve always dreamed of.

 New siding, for example, means you can choose the colors and textures that best suit you.
 Major changes, like a complete bathroom remodel, means that the fixtures and materials used are up to you.

-Purchasing a home that needs attention gives you the structure you need move quickly, but it’s also an extremely rewarding opportunity to craft your home as you see fit!
+Purchasing a fixer-upper gives you the structure you need to move quickly, but it’s also an extremely rewarding opportunity to craft your home as you see fit!

-Now that you’ve decided you’ve decided to add fixer-uppers to your search, it’s time to discover how you can pay for those customizations and repairs.
+Now that you’ve decided to add fixer-uppers to your search, it’s time to discover how you can pay for those customizations and repairs.
 There are two renovation loan options to focus on.
-Both offer funds for improvements while also combining with your purchase loan to provide aloan package with one set of closing costs.
+Both offer funds for improvements while also combining with your purchase loan to provide a loan package with one set of closing costs.
 These are: